 Property may be donated to the University without expenditure of funds other than shipping costs.
-Donations of capital assets must be processed through one of the University’s DSO’s.a) Benefiting a Contract or Grant Organization4.
+The procedure and documentation required for the donated item(s) depends on the benefiting entity.4.
 Fabrication of Equipment

 b) Benefiting other than a Contract or Grant Organization

 Property fabricated or constructed by the University may meet the criteria of a capital asset.
-Accounting & Property Services should be notified at the outset of such a project.
+APS should be notified at the outset of such a project.
 The department Property Custodian should maintain accurate records of all related expenditures, including, but not limited to, the cost of labor and component parts.
 The Property Custodian should also ensure all related expenditures are properly recorded as capital expenditures (using a 76XXXX Account).

-Upon completion, the department Property Custodian should submit a memorandum to Accounting & Property Services detailing a description of the property, the accumulated cost of the property, and the Department ID and Fund Code to which the property is to be assigned.
-If the accumulated cost is not practicably determinable, the estimated cost or fair market value should be provided.5.
-Vehicles
+Upon completion, the department Property Custodian should submit a memorandum to APS detailing a description of the property, the accumulated cost of the property, and the Department ID, Fund Code and Project ID (if applicable) to which the property is to be assigned.
+If the accumulated cost is not practicably determinable, the estimated cost or fair market value should be provided.

 6. Capital Asset Property Identification Number

-All capital asset tag numbers/decals are assigned by Accounting & Property Services, who will coordinate with the department’s Property Custodian in order to ensure a tag is affixed to each capital item acquired.
-Accounting & Property Services will also work with the Property Custodian to ensure all pertinent data about the newly acquired capital asset is accumulated and loaded into OMNI.
+All capital asset tag numbers/decals are assigned by APS, who will coordinate with the department’s Property Custodian in order to ensure a tag is affixed to each capital item acquired.
+APS will also work with the Property Custodian to ensure all pertinent data about the newly acquired capital asset is accumulated and loaded into OMNI.

 In situations where the decals cannot be affixed directly to the capital asset (i.e., lenses, delicate equipment, software, etc.), the tag should be placed on the container of the property, or in the case of software, on the software documentation.
 If no container or documentation is available, an identification number with a prefix of 09 will be assigned to the capital asset.
 The 09 prefix indicates that a decal could not be affixed, but recording and inventory is still required.
 The department is responsible for developing and maintaining procedures for the identification and control of the capital asset without a decal directly affixed.

 BOG Regulation 9.003 requires an annual inventory of tangible personal property that is a capital asset.
 An annual physical inventory is not required for library resources.
 The catalog and inventory control records maintained by the libraries shall constitute the property records.
-The Dean or Director of each unit, in order to ensure that the annual inventory is completed, will designate an Inventory Taker who will be responsible for the inventory of that unit’s property.
+The Dean or Director of each unit assigned to perform the annual inventory process will designate an Inventory Taker who will be responsible for the inventory of that unit’s property.
 This individual should be an employee other than the Property Custodian or the Property Manager.
-Note that in some cases the annual inventory may be completed by central Property Services staff for departments with a very small number of assets.
+Note that in some cases the annual inventory may be completed by central Property Services staff for departments with a small number of assets.

 1. Annual InventoryF.
 LOCATION OR DEPARTMENT CODE CHANGE OF PROPERTY

-The annual inventory will be scheduled and coordinated by Accounting & Property Services who will notify the department of the inventory deadline and the assets that must be inventoried in that fiscal year.
-Accounting & Property Services will also ensure that all departments are issued a property inventory scanner on either a permanent or temporary basis.
-The Property Custodian, Property Manager and Inventory Taker are required to complete property-related training, as specified by Accounting & Property Services.
-Scanning equipment will be provided to the Inventory Taker at the training session.
+The annual inventory will be scheduled and coordinated by APS who will notify the department of the inventory deadline and the assets that must be inventoried in that fiscal year.
+APS will also ensure that all departments responsible for performing their own inventory are issued a property inventory scanner on either a permanent or temporary basis.
+The Property Custodian, Property Manager and Inventory Taker are required to complete property-related training, as specified by APS.

-In order to certify the completion of the annual inventory, the Inventory Taker, Property Custodian and Property Manager must complete and sign the Inventory Certification Form (IC 852).
+In order to certify the completion of the annual inventory, the Inventory Taker, Property Custodian and Property Manager must complete and sign the Inventory Completion Certification Form.
 This form should detail assets that have been disposed, transferred to another University department, as well as any items that were physically verified but which could not be scanned.
 Additionally, the form should detail all items that could not be located and are deemed missing, if any.

 3. Missing Items